Philadelphia man charged with child abuse in Wilkes-Barre

 When the mother, 22-year-old Shelby Maxwell was contacted, she claimed the bruising was due to the child falling out of the crib and that he was “an aggressive boy who liked to play fight with other children”.

-When questioned further, Maxwell stated that she had been working the night the bruising occurred and that the child was under the care of Smith.
+When questioned further, police say Maxwell stated that she had been working the night the bruising occurred and that the child was under the care of Smith.

 Smith faces charges of aggravated assault on a child.
 A preliminary hearing has not yet been scheduled.